Important: this post is a work-in-progress project. Last update: March 17, 2025.

 My ad settings

 These are, objectively and subjectively speaking, the best settings for your ads.
 Pre-roll ads would drive potential viewers away, nobody wants to watch an ad before they know what kind of stream they’re going to check out, which is why this option is a better option for established streamers that have a solid viewer base.
-For new(er) and up-and-coming streamers, mid-rolls are recommended.
+For new(er) streamers, mid-rolls like these are recommended.
 3 minutes per hour ensures that you get 55% of the revenue from the ads (and the remaining 45% goes to Twitch), and this gives you the opportunity to get up and stretch for 3 minutes every hour, which is very important for one’s health.

 Guide to emotes